How to Photograph Sunrise – Sunrise Photography Tips

 Photographing the warm glow of a sunrise is perhaps the most relaxing scene to capture…or is that because I’m usually still half asleep at the time?
-Asleep or not, as the sun hovers below the horizon then slowly peeks above revealing more and more of the landscape with increased light, it’s pretty damn wonderful and sunrise photography can quickly become your new favourite thing!
+Asleep or not, as the sun hovers below the horizon then slowly peeks above, revealing more and more of the landscape with increased light, it’s pretty damn wonderful and sunrise photography can quickly become your new favourite thing!

 Beaches and coastal locations are a popular choice for sunrise mainly because you can work with both the water and sunlight, two elements that blend together beautifully.
 If you’re not near the coast, head for somewhere with a clear opening to the east so you can benefit from the early tones in the sky before the sun rises.

 As I mentioned above, research places in your area that will face east or facilitate a good horizon.
 Keep an eye on the weather and time of year as the sunrise time is constantly changing!
 Aim to be at the location at least 30minutes ahead of the sunrise as it’s during this time that some real magic can happen.

 Websites like Accuweather (my addiction!) will tell you exactly what time sunrise is for your location along with hour by hour forecasts so you’ll know whether to expect clouds or a straight clear sky.

 When it comes to sunrise photography, I like the less is more approach because no one likes to lug a huge bag of gear around at 5 or 6am.
 Keep it simple and know what you want to capture.

 Typically I’ll take my Olympus OM-D E-M1 Mark II with a wide angle lens like the 7-14mm for landscapes and then my 40-150mm zoom for capturing more detailed shots and patterns once the sun has risen.
 Or read my review on the new Olympus E-M1X that has incredible features like a live ND Filter, ideal for sunrise photography!